Punta San Juan Program

 • Since 1980s researchers working in collaboration with Punta San Juan Program investigate how top predators adapt and respond to the dynamic conditions of the marine environment off the coast of Peru.
 They have contributed with 80+ published scientific articles on the biology, ecology, behavior and health of resident wildlife species.
 PSJP staff serve on various conservation committees to update the status and include recommend key threat mitigation in species management plans to help conserve these species along the Peruvian coastline.

 • Since its foundation, capacity building has been at the forefront for PSJP.
 For many years, research assistants, interns and volunteers have been an important part of our teams helping PSJP collect information and samples in the field while being trained.
 For example, in the past 7 years, they have trained 58 people in the field as volunteers and interns.
-Although Covid-19 restrictions have slowed these activities down, they will reactivate them when restrictions permit.

 • Counts, sample collection, following marked individuals, collection information on reproductive behavior are some of the main activities that the on-site personal for the Punta San Juan Program do on a daily basis.
 This information is analyzed to understand the population dynamics, trophic ecology, population health and breeding success of resident marine mammals and seabirds.